FirelyTeam/firely-docs/vonk/plugins/plugins_order.rst

 Inspect order numbers in use
 ----------------------------

-When you start Vonk, the log lists all the loaded plugins, with their order.
+When you start Firely Server, the log lists all the loaded plugins, with their order.
 You can see an example :ref:`here <vonk_plugins_log_pipeline>`.
 Also the list of :ref:`vonk_available_plugins` includes the order number chosen for each of those plugins.

 .. _vonk_plugins_order_minimum: